saranyasubramaniam9787-ship-it/Chocolate-and-beverage-Export-Sales/README.md

 - Improve **sales performance and regional operations**

 By leveraging these insights, organizations can **increase revenue, reduce cancellations, and improve supply chain efficiency through data-driven decision-making**.
-## 📊Project Overview
-This project analyzes chocolate and beverage sales data to evaluate business performance in terms of revenue, expenses, and profitability across different countries, states, and products.

-The goal of this analysis is to identify high-performing and low-performing products, understand regional sales patterns, and analyze profit margins to support data-driven business decisions.

----